-Proofreaders: Katie BeverlyTyra Damm
+Proofreaders: Katie Beverly, Tyra Damm and Kimberly Winston

-Copyright , Religion Newswriters Association, Westerville, Ohio
+Copyright 2014, Religion Newswriters Association, Westerville, Ohio

 All Rights Reserved.
 No portion of this book may be copied or used without express permission of the copyright holder.

 Welcome

 Some journalists ignore it until it pounces at them.
 Others pursue it like a skilled hunter.
 For some, it’s a full-time job.
 For others, it’s an occasional factor in the occasional story.
 For all, it’s a powerful force that can enhance coverage of almost any topic.